waffles-codes/NasaExoSkyChallengeFork/README.md

 https://shyam-723.github.io/NasaExoSkyChallenge/

 Currently, you need to download the source code:

-In the terminal, first set up dependencies:
+In the terminal, first set up dependencies.
+Make sure you are in the right directory:
   `Run npm install`
   Run `pip install -r requirements.txt`